1wilkens/thesis-ba/README.md

 ### Building instructions

 The thesis is written in LaTex so you will need a working Tex installation (usually TexLive on *nix systems) to compile it successfully.
-For convenience there is a script bash script in the tex folder `build.sh` which will compile everything (including sources) and output a single file `thesis.pdf`.
+For convenience there is a shell script in the tex folder `build.sh` which will compile everything (including sources) and output a single file `thesis.pdf`.

 Currently this file is also checked into git but that may change once the work is finished.